Catalog Quick Links

 Graduation

-Students who will complete requirements for a degree in a given semester must make a written application for graduation at the time specified by the Registrar.
+Students who will complete requirements for a degree in a given semester must make a written or electronic application for graduation at the time specified by the Registrar.
 Commencement exercises are held annually in the spring.
 Diplomas are issued three times a year – on August 31, January 15, and on the date of the Commencement exercises in May.
 Students who have three or fewer courses remaining to be fulfilled for their degree requirements will be eligible to participate in May Commencement exercises but will not be awarded a degree.
 Students receiving diplomas in August or January are invited to participate formally in the Commencement exercises held the following May.

 Graduating with Honors